 You can even set up alerts through your bank or credit card provider.
-Every time a new transaction posts, you’ll know it.
+Every time a new transaction is posted, you’ll know it.

 Obviously, these notifications could be a bit…much.
 You can usually set it up with a threshold.
 Every transaction over $100 sends you an alert, for instance.

-Of course, if you have identity theft insurance in place, you’ll have a partner that can catch signs of fraud even earlier.
+Of course, if you have identity theft insurance in place, you’ll have a partner who can catch signs of fraud even earlier.

 4. Freeze Your Credit

 There’s another way to keep someone from using your PII to request credit under your name.

 You can schedule a pause with all three credit bureaus.

 You freeze your credit with each reporting agency.
 From that point on, anyone who requests new credit will be denied.

 Your existing bills will be paid without a problem.
 It’s new credit that will be stopped.

 Yes, someday you might need your credit.
 Unfreezing takes seconds.